How to Use ACRIS to Grow Your Real Estate Business

 If someone does and finds that there's a lien on your property, this can be embarrassing.

-But for brokers, this is important information as it helps you purchase an apartment knowing first its status.
+But for brokers, this is essential information as it helps you purchase an apartment by knowing its status first.

 Snoops probably have searched for you since ACRIS is so user-friendly.